Sport in Belgium: Football

-Eden Hazard, former captain of the Belgium national football team.
+Paul Van Himst is often viewed as the greatest Belgian player of all-time.

 The Belgian Football Association, the governing body of football in Belgium, was founded in 1895 and was one of the founding members of the FIFA in 1904.
 The first Belgian championship was held in 1895 among the 10 founding teams of the Belgian Football Association, and was won by RFC de Liège.
 A second level was added to the Belgian league in 1905, a third level in 1926 and a fourth one in 1952.
-R.S.C.
-Anderlecht is the most successful Belgian team both at national (32 Belgian champion titles) and international (6 European titles) levels.
+As of 2026, R.S.C.
+Anderlecht is the most successful Belgian team both at national (34 Belgian champion titles) and international (5 European titles) levels.
 Other successful clubs include Club Brugge K.V.
-(13 Belgian champion titles), R. Union Saint-Gilloise (11 national titles), Standard Liège (10 national titles) and K.V.
+(20 Belgian champion titles), R. Union Saint-Gilloise (12 national titles), Standard Liège (10 national titles) and K.V.
 Mechelen (4 national titles and 2 European titles).
-The club with the most Belgian Cup titles is Club Brugge KV (10) followed by RSC Anderlecht (9) and R Standard Liège (6).
-The 8 European titles won by Belgian clubs were claimed between 1976 and 1988.
+The club with the most Belgian Cup titles is Club Brugge KV (12) followed by RSC Anderlecht (9) and R Standard Liège (8).
+The 7 European titles won by Belgian clubs were claimed between 1976 and 1988.

 The Belgium national team played its first game in 1904 against France.
 The match ended in a 3–3 draw.
 Since then, Belgium has qualified for 12 out of 20 World Cups, finishing 3rd in 2018, and for 4 out of the 12 UEFA European Football Championships in which it entered, finishing second in 1980.
 At the Summer Olympics, Belgium won the gold medal in 1920 and secured a fourth place in 2008.

-The most capped player for Belgium is Ben Spector (108 caps), followed by Jan Ceulemans, Axel Witsel (both 96 caps) and Timmy Simons (93 caps).
-Belgium all-time topscorer is Romelu Lukaku with 48 goals.
-Other past famous players include goalkeepers Jean-Marie Pfaff and Michel Preud'homme, René Vandereycken, Wilfried Van Moer, François and Leo Van der Elst, Raymond Mommens, Franky Van Der Elst, Franky Vercauteren, Luc Nilis, Enzo Scifo, Erwin Vandenbergh, Georges Grün, Lei Clijsters (father of Kim Clijsters), Philippe Albert and Marc Wilmots.
-Current well-known Belgian players are Eden Hazard, Thibaut Courtois, Simon Mignolet, Vincent Kompany, Thomas Vermaelen, Jan Vertonghen, Marouane Fellaini, Romelu Lukaku, Toby Alderweireld, Kevin De Bruyne and Christian Benteke.
+The most capped player for Belgium is Jan Vertonghen (157 caps), followed by Axel Witsel (136 caps) and Romelu Lukaku (128 caps).
+Belgium all-time topscorer is Romelu Lukaku with 89 goals.
+Other past famous players include goalkeepers Jean-Marie Pfaff, Michel Preud'homme and others outfield players like: Armand Swartenbroeks, Raymond Braine, Jef Mermans, Rik Coppens, Jef Jurion, Georges Heylens, Paul Van Himst, Eric Gerets, Jan Ceulemans, Enzo Scifo and Luc Nilis.
+Current well-known Belgian players are Eden Hazard, Thibaut Courtois, Vincent Kompany, Kevin De Bruyne and Dries Mertens.
+In addition to female footballers: Janice Cayman, Tessa Wullaert and Tine De Caigny.